Functional Programming (H) - Examinable

 facts = [1,2,6,...]

-49. What is the result of evaluating the following expression?
+36. What is the type of the

-51. Give one reason why the following code is incorrect in Haskell:
+39. Give one reason why the following code is incorrect in Haskell:

 x = 4 x = ((x * 2))